my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 形近词: en evne → ability, aptitude, capability (注意区分)

+Folk har forskjellige evner. → People have different abilities.

+å utnytte sitt fulle potensial → to utilize one's full potential

+å dra nytte av noe → to take advantage of sth; make use of sth

 vant, vant, vante (til) → accustomed (to)

 å venne, venner, vennet, har vent → to get used to